Giant (1956 film): Reception

 As of October 2024, Giant holds an 86% fresh rating on Rotten Tomatoes based on 51 reviews, with an average rating of 7.7/10.
 The critical consensus reads, "Giant earns its imposing name with a towering narrative supported by striking cinematography, big ideas, and powerful work from a trio of legendary Hollywood leads."
 Metacritic, which uses a weighted average, assigned the film a score of 84 out of 100, based on 15 critics, indicating "universal acclaim".

 Giant won praise from both critics and the public, and according to the Texan author Larry McMurtry, was especially popular with Texans, even though it was sharply critical of Texan society.
 Bosley Crowther of the New York Times wrote that "George Stevens takes three hours and seventeen minutes to put his story across.
 That's a heap of time to go on about Texas, but Mr. Stevens has made a heap of film."
 He continued to write that "Giant, for all its complexity, is a strong contender for the year's top-film award."

 Variety claimed that Giant was "for the most part, an excellent film which registers strongly on all levels, whether it's in its breathtaking panoramic shots of the dusty Texas plains; the personal, dramatic impact of the story itself, or the resounding message it has to impart."

 In the 21st century, TV Guide gave the film four stars out of five, writing of James Dean's performance: "This was the last role in Dean's all-too-brief career – he was dead when the film was released – and his presence ran away with the film.
 He performs his role in the overwrought method manner of the era, and the rest of the cast seems to be split between awe of his talent and disgust over his indulgence."

-Less complimentary was director and critic Francois Truffaut, who, in an early review, called Giant a "silly, solemn, sly, paternalistic, demagogic movie without any boldness, rich in all sorts of concessions, pettiness, and contemptible actions."
+Less complimentary was director and critic Francois Truffaut, who said in his 1956 review of Giant that it was "Three hours and twenty minutes of deadly boredom tinted with disgust" and a "silly, solemn, sly, paternalistic, demagogic movie without any boldness, rich in all sorts of concessions, pettiness, and contemptible actions."